Thermonuclear weapon: China

-First full-scale thermonuclear test of China, Project 639, at Lop Nur, 1967.

-China detonated a full-scale multi-stage thermonuclear bomb, codenamed "639", on 17 June 1967, with a yield of 3.31 Mt, becoming the world's fourth thermonuclear power.
+China detonated a full-scale multi-stage thermonuclear bomb, codenamed "639", on 17 June 1967, with a yield of 3.31 MtonTNT, becoming the world's fourth thermonuclear power.
 At only 32 months after detonating its first fission weapon, this remains the fastest success of a national hydrogen bomb program following a nation's first nuclear test.
-China had previously tested a layer cake design ("596L") boosted fission weapon in May 1966, yielding 220 kt, and a small-scale multi-stage thermonuclear bomb ("629") in December 1966.
+China had previously tested a layer cake design ("596L") boosted fission weapon in May 1966, yielding 220 ktonTNT, and a small-scale multi-stage thermonuclear bomb ("629") in December 1966.
 Testing took place in the Lop Nor Test Site in northwest China.

 The Soviet Union assisted the Chinese nuclear program from 1957, but this was abruptly ended by the Sino-Soviet split in 1959.
 For thermonuclear weapons, China had received a lithium deuteride production plant, and limited knowledge of the Soviet layer cake design.
 Unlike the US and USSR, at the time of their hydrogen bomb program, China operated no production facilities for plutonium or tritium.
 Plutonium production reactor in Jiuquan became operational only in 1967, and plutonium separation began in September 1968.
 During 1963, Chinese scientists led by Peng Huanwu extensively investigated this design, but knew it was too inefficient to be the hydrogen bomb possessed by other countries.
 Nonetheless, plans were made to test a small layer cake designs in 1966 and "658", a three-staged layer cake design capable of reaching one megaton (similar to the British backup design Orange Herald Large), in October 1967.
 In September and October 1965, a theoretical research crash project ran in Shanghai led by Yu Min, using digital computers and manual calculation.
 Yu held a lecture series on the layer cake bomb, and in doing so realized its flaw was its slow production of tritium from lithium deuteride i.e. the Jetter cycle.
 This resulted in a Teller-Ulam analogue design for compression of a thermonuclear secondary by a fission primary.
 In December 1965, this design was selected as the focus of thermonuclear development.
 Yu later stated this rapid development prevented the hydrogen bomb research program from crumbling during the ten-year Cultural Revolution beginning in May 1966 (such as occurred to China's first crewed space program).